contraexemplo/MakeItOpen/CONTRIBUTING.md

 ### Forking this repository
 First things first, you will need to make a copy of this repository to your profile—which is what we call "forking".
 This will clone absolutely every single file available on this repository, along with the history of changes made here.

-First, you will need to click on the "Fork" button, that can be seen on the top right of the page, along with the "Watch" and "Start" buttons.
+First, you will need to click on the "Fork" button, that can be found on the top right of the page, along with the "Watch" and "Start" buttons.

 GitHub will then show you a cute animation while copying all existing files to your profile...